tryashtar/naive-music-updater/README.md

 If you select a folder this way, it will not result in all of the containing songs being selected.
 Usually, item selectors are for selecting specific songs only.

 A list of item selectors is by itself a valid item selector.
 Each selector is evaluated in turn, producing many selected songs.

 You can also write item selectors as an object to get special behavior.
-The behavior is defined by the value of the `type` key:

-**`path`**
+**Predicate Path**
-Allows you to define a list of each subfolder that must be navigated in turn to reach the song.
+Allows you to define a list of each subfolder that must be navigated in turn to reach the song, called `path`.
 Each list entry can either be a string, or an object with a `regex` value, which will navigate any item matching the [regular expression](https://en.wikipedia.org/wiki/Regular_expression).

 For example, this selector selects all songs beginning with "C" across multiple folders:
 ```
-type: path
 path:
 - C418
 - regex: ^Volume .*$